MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/ios.md

 ms.tgt_pltfrm: ios
 ---

-# How to upgrade App Center Push to a newer version
+# How to upgrade App Center Push (iOS) to a newer version
 > [!IMPORTANT]
 > Please note this feature is being retired.
 For more information, please see the [blog post](https://devblogs.microsoft.com/appcenter/app-center-mbaas-retirement/).
 For more information, refer to the [Push Migration Guide](~/migration/push/index.md).